sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_sigma_calculations/administration_sigma_calculations.md

 summary: administration_sigma_calculations
 categories: Administration
 environments: web
-status: Published
+status: Hidden
 feedback link: https://github.com/sigmacomputing/sigmaquickstarts/issues
-tags: default
+tags:
-lastUpdated: {lasted updated using the date format yyyy-mm-dd}
+lastUpdated: 2023-08-02

 # Query Performance with Sigma

 ## Overview
 Duration: 5

-This QuickStart introduces and discusses how Sigma is designed to optimize query performance as data is requested by the user interface.
-Extensive engineering time has been spent determining a solution that provides the best user experience, performance and least cost impact when used against a data warehouse.
+This QuickStart guide introduces and discusses how Sigma is designed to optimize query performance as data is requested by the user interface.
+Extensive engineering time has been spent to determine a solution that provides the best user experience, performance, and the least cost impact when used with a data warehouse.

-To accomplish this, Sigma provides multiple tiers of caching and evaluation to reduce data warehouse load and enhance user experience.
+To accomplish this, Sigma offers multiple tiers of caching and evaluation, designed to reduce data warehouse load and enhance the user experience.

-Using these mechanisms, Sigma helps ensure that customers typically gain far more value from fast, easy access to data than the increased cost.
-This is a bit of a balancing act and certainly not something that is easy to do.
+Using these mechanisms, Sigma helps ensure that customers typically gain far more value from fast, easy access to data than the corresponding increase in cost.
+Achieving this balance is complex and certainly not something that is easily done.

-We also typically see that for a given organization, economies of scale are realized, meaning as more Sigma users onboard, the associated cost per user decreases.
+We also often observe that, for a given organization, economies of scale are realized.
+This means that as more Sigma users are on-boarded, the associated cost per user decreases.

  ### Target Audience
-Tech executives, architects, developers and Sigma administrators who are looking for a deeper understanding of Sigma's unique approach.
-This approach allows Sigma to perform well against very large datasets, without negatively impacting the end user experience.
+Tech executives, architects, developers, and Sigma administrators looking for a deeper understanding of Sigma's unique approach will find it beneficial.
+This approach enables Sigma to perform well against very large datasets without negatively impacting the end-user experience

 ### Prerequisites